 Two things have been grounding me this week:

+1. Gratitude journaling.
 Each day I’ve been writing down what I’m grateful for.
 Some days it’s big things.
 Some days it’s as simple as low pain or good sleep.
 It’s not about forcing positivity.
 It’s about widening my perspective.

+2. Focusing on what I can control.
 I can’t control the exact timeline of bone or tissue healing.
 But I can control:

-• My nutrition
+My nutrition

-• My sleep
+My sleep

-• My rehab consistency
+My rehab consistency

-• Listening carefully to my body
+Listening carefully to my body

 I’m also continuing to show up fully for the people I coach in the running community and the students I work with at Oak Bay High and Vic High.
 Even if I can’t physically demonstrate everything, I can model patience, self-awareness, and long-term thinking.
 If anything, this injury has reinforced the message I give them: health first.
 Always.